craigrachow/CISM/governance.md

 A ransomware increase supports investment in backups and recovery capabilities.

 ---

+## Practice Exam Questions (CISM Style)

+### Question 1
+What is the PRIMARY purpose of information security governance?

+**Answer:** Align information security with business objectives.
+**Explanation:** Governance exists to support business value, not technology.

+---

+### Question 2
+Who is ultimately responsible for accepting information security risk?

+**Answer:** Business or senior management.
+**Explanation:** Risk acceptance is a business decision.

+---

+### Question 3
+What MOST influences the effectiveness of security controls?

+**Answer:** Organizational culture.
+**Explanation:** Culture drives behaviour when controls fail.

+---

+### Question 4
+What is the PRIMARY output of a risk assessment?

+**Answer:** Prioritised risks to support decision-making.
+**Explanation:** Risk assessments inform action, not documentation.

+---

+### Question 5
+Which risk response option eliminates risk entirely?

+**Answer:** Risk avoidance.
+**Explanation:** Avoidance removes the activity creating the risk.

+---

+### Question 6
+Why must risk reporting be tailored to its audience?

+**Answer:** To enable effective decision-making.
+**Explanation:** Executives need summaries, not technical detail.

 ## Domain 2 – Information Security Risk Management (20%)